 The nice part about omnichannel strategy and the road to a great omnichannel customer experience is that you can start small and add to it over time.

 The wonderful thing about omnichannel retailing is that it is very much still in its early stages of development.
-This means that there is a great amount of opportunity to think creatively and drive increased sales in wholly unique ways.
+This means there is a great opportunity to think creatively and drive increased sales in wholly unique ways.

 The same study unearthed the following two equally interesting statistics: